dkriegner/xrayutilities/doc/source/examples.rst

 For this purpose the goniometer together with the geometric restrictions need to be defined and the q-vector in laboratory reference frame needs to be specified.
 This works for arbitrary goniometer, however, the user is expected to set up bounds to put restrictions to the number of free angles to obtain reproducible results.
 In general only three angles are needed to fit an arbitrary q-vector (2 sample + 1 detector angles or 1 sample + 2 detector).
+More goniometer angles can be kept free if some pseudo-angle constraints are used instead.

-The example below shows the necessary code to perform such an angle calculation for a costum defined material with orthorhombic unit cell.
+The example below shows the necessary code to perform such an angle calculation for a custom defined material with orthorhombic unit cell.

 .. code-block:: python